The Witcher 4: Everything we know so far

-Developer, CD Projekt Red, revealed a brand new cinematic trailer for The Witcher 4 at The Game Awards 2024 and more details about the game have emerged in an interview with the game's director.
+Developer, CD Projekt Red, revealed a brand new cinematic trailer for The Witcher 4 at The Game Awards 2024 and more details about the game have emerged in recent interviews.

 The Witcher is a popular video game series based on the series of books by Polish author Andrzej Sapkowski where players take on the role of a professional monster hunter in a medieval setting.